 - Access to the Centre’s valued Trusted Partner network, who can deliver Cyber Essentials Certification

-Micro-businesses with less than ten employees or sole traders, based in Bradford, Calderdale, Craven, Harrogate, Kirklees, Leeds, Selby, Wakefield, or York.
+Self employed and small-medium businesses based in Bradford, Calderdale, Craven, Harrogate, Kirklees, Leeds, Selby, Wakefield, or York.

 How to apply